lokesh-venkata-sai/Adventure_works_Data_Engineering_Pipeline/readme.md

         ![alt text](publish.png)

-    - since we have around 8 file we need to create 8 different pipelines.
+    - since we have around 10 files we need to create 10 different pipelines.
 But this is not a standard approach.
 We should create a Dynamic pipeline.

     ### To create dynamic pipeline